RaphaelIT7/gmod-holylib-wiki/site/pages/modules/util/libraries/util/util_fancytabletojson.md

 <function name="FancyTableToJSON" parent="util" type="libraryfunc">
 	<description>
 		It's <a href="https://wiki.facepunch.com/gmod/util.TableToJSON">util.TableToJSON</a> but faster and it will turn numbers into integers if they fit as one.
+		<added version="0.5"></added>
 	</description>
 	<realm>Server</realm>
 	<args>